 Along with other features of Bb, I strongly encourage you to take advantage of the discussion board for this course.
 Postings can relate to class discussions, homework problems, case issues, examrelated matters, careers, current events or any other topics/issues that are relevant to this course.
-I monitor the discussion board periodically (and more frequently just prior to exams), and will reward participation as noted above.
+I monitor the discussion board periodically (and more frequently prior to exams and case due dates), and will reward participation as noted above.